Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 The city that you see today was built in the Middle Ages, and its medieval atmosphere is irresistibly enchanting.

-Being home to less than 300 inhabitants and only allowing residents with a special permit to enter the Mdina with a car, it also provides a sense of tranquility.
+Being home to less than 300 inhabitants and only allowing residents with a special permit to enter the Mdina with a car, you can enjoy its atmosphere while you roam the narrow streets and alleys that look like they belong in another era.

 Other notable historic cities are the Three Cities (Vittoriosa, Senglea, and Cospicua) and Mosta.